-If you’d like to transfer property to a spouse after a divorce or transfer ownership rights from one family member to another, then this might be the most important article you’ll ever read.
+If you'd like to transfer property to a spouse after a divorce or transfer ownership rights from one family member to another, then this might be the most important article you will ever read.

 There is a misconception floating around that needs to be addressed.
 If you are close to losing your home because you are behind on payments and foreclosure is just around the corner then using a quitdeed will free you of your loan obligation.

 This is completely FALSE.
 Do not believe anyone that tells you that "you will be free of your mortgage or loan obligation if you quitdeed your property".